andressev/GridSpacee/README.md

 ## Downloading the build
 To download the build download the file in the [Build](Build) folder.
-Extract the folder, go into it and open gri
+Extract the folder, go into it and open GridSpace.